Joel Selwood: 2007

-Having helped Geelong finish first on the ladder and win the McClelland Trophy, Selwood made his finals debut in the 2nd Qualifying Final against the Kangaroos (now North Melbourne) at the Melbourne Cricket Ground (MCG).
-In front of nearly 80,000 spectators, Selwood amassed 22 disposals, five marks, five clearances, six inside 50s, five tackles, and five score assists, helping Geelong to a club finals record 106 point victory.
-Although Selwood struggled to contribute in the Preliminary Final against Collingwood two weeks later, he returned to form for the 2007 AFL Grand Final at the MCG against Port Adelaide.
-With 18 disposals, five marks, five clearances—the most of any Geelong player—seven inside 50s, four tackles, and an equal game-high four score assists, Selwood helped the Cats to a record 119 point win.
+Having helped Geelong finish first on the ladder and win the McClelland Trophy, Selwood made his finals debut in the First Qualifying Final against the Kangaroos (now North Melbourne) at the Melbourne Cricket Ground (MCG).
+In front of nearly 80,000 spectators, Selwood amassed 22 disposals, five marks, five clearances, six inside-50s, five tackles, and five score assists, helping Geelong to a 106-point victory, the biggest finals win in Geelong's 110-year VFL/AFL history to that point.
+Although Selwood struggled to contribute in the Preliminary Final against Collingwood two weeks later in which they won by just 5 points, he returned to form for the 2007 AFL Grand Final at the MCG against Port Adelaide.
+With 18 disposals, five marks, five clearances—the most of any Geelong player—seven inside-50s, four tackles, and an equal game-high four score assists, Selwood helped the Cats to a record-breaking 119-point win, which remains the largest Grand Final margin in VFL/AFL history.
 At 19 years of age, Selwood became the youngest person to play in a winning Grand Final team in 10 years.
-He was also the first to win the AFL Rising Star Award and play in a premiership side within the same season, making him one of the most accomplished first year players in league history.
-Selwood's debut year achievements resulted in him becoming the highest-paid first-year player in AFL history.
+He was also the first to win the AFL Rising Star Award and play in a premiership side within the same season, making him one of the most accomplished first-year players in league history.
+Selwood's debut-year achievements resulted in him becoming the highest-paid first-year player in AFL history.

-Selwood finished the season ranked first among all first-year players in several major statistical categories; total possessions (405), disposals per game (19.3), kicks (216), handpasses (189), marks (109), tackles (94)—the most ever by any first-year AFL player—and tackles per game (4.5).
+Selwood finished the season ranked first among all first-year players in several major statistical categories: total possessions (405), disposals per game (19.3), kicks (216), handpasses (189), marks (109), tackles (94)—the most ever by any first-year AFL player—and tackles per game (4.5).
 His 23 score assists during the season also ranked him within the top ten in the league.
-Selwood added to his list of first year honours at season's end with the Geelong Football Club Best First Year Player Award, along with a top 20 placing in the Club Champion award.
-He also received several media end of year sporting awards.
+Selwood added to his list of first-year honours at season's end with the Geelong Football Club Best First-Year Player Award, along with a top-20 placing in the Club Champion award.
+He also received several media end-of-year sporting awards.